jfet97/andreasimonecostadotdev/content/posts/What the heck are reverse mapped types?.en.md

 1. homomorphic mapped types like `{ [P in keyof T]: X }`
 2. mapped types like `{ [P in K]: X }`, where `K` is a type parameter
-3. a mapped type with an union constraint, as long as the union contains a constraint similar to `1` or `2`
+3. a mapped type with an union constraint, especially if the union contains a constraint similar to `1` or `2`
-4. a mapped type with an intersection constraint, as long as the intersection contains a constraint similar to `1` or `2`
+4. a mapped type with an intersection constraint, especially if the intersection contains a constraint similar to `1` or `2`

 We will explore how the union constraint ensures the presence of certain properties, while the intersection constraint prevents the presence of additional properties.